faulhat/faulhat.github.io/about.md

 permalink: /about/
 ---

 My main interests are systems programming, compilers, and mathematical computing.
-I also have a longstanding interest in cryptography, specifically in the architecture of symmetric block ciphers such as Rijndael/AES and Bruce Schneier's Feistel network ciphers.
+I also have a longstanding interest in cryptography, specifically in the architecture of symmetric block ciphers such as AES.

-Outside of computing, I'm also interested in chess, linguistics, history, and pure math.
+Outside of computing, I'm also interested in history, linguistics, philosophy, and chess.